ho-tonym/IMDB_Movie_Scraper/README.md

+## Usage

+This CLI application scrapes the IMDB website to provide the a list of the top movies.
+You can input the name correlated with the movie in order to get more information on the movie.

+Movie Details include:
+1. Rank
+2. Title
+3. Year of Release Date
+4. IMDB rating
+5. Director
+6. Genres
+7. Plot Summary
+8. Gross USA
+9. Gross WorldWide

 # ImdbMovies

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/imdb_movies`.
 To experiment with that code, run `bin/console` for an interactive prompt.